tango-controls/pytango/doc/howto.rst

 **line 7**
     tango device class definition.
-A Tango device must inherit from :class:`PyTango.server.Device`
+A Tango device must inherit from :class:`tango.server.Device`

 **line 8**
     mandatory *magic* line.
-A Tango device must define the metaclass as :class:`PyTango.server.DeviceClass`.
+A Tango device must define the metaclass as :class:`tango.server.DeviceClass`.
 This has to be done due to a limitation on boost-python

 **line 10-12**
     definition of the *time* attribute.
 By default, attributes are double, scalar, read-only.
-Check the :class:`~PyTango.server.attribute` for the complete list of attribute options.
+Check the :class:`~tango.server.attribute` for the complete list of attribute options.

 **line 14-16**
     the method *strftime* is exported as a Tango command.
 In receives a string as argument and it returns a string.
-If a method is to be exported as a Tango command, it must be decorated as such with the :func:`~PyTango.server.command` decorator
+If a method is to be exported as a Tango command, it must be decorated as such with the :func:`~tango.server.command` decorator

 **line 18-23**
     definition of the *info* pipe.
-Check the :class:`~PyTango.server.pipe` for the complete list of pipe options.
+Check the :class:`~tango.server.pipe` for the complete list of pipe options.

 **line 28**
     start the Tango run loop.
 The mandatory argument is a list of python classes that are to be exported as Tango classes.
-Check :func:`~PyTango.server.run` for the complete list of options
+Check :func:`~tango.server.run` for the complete list of options

 Here is a more complete example on how to write a *PowerSupply* device server